Dog Leash Injury Prevention

 4. Paying Attention While Walking your Dog on the Leash.

 Look out for obstacles or environmental tripping hazards.
 Be aware of other dogs or animals in the area that might catch your dog’s attention.
 Be careful not to trip on the leash itself.
 DO NOT BE DISTRACTED BY CELL PHONE.
 But that is a whole other article!

 It is a big responsibility walking a dog on a leash.
-Do not take it lightly.
+Please do not take it lightly.
 Your safety and your dog’s safety are depending on YOU and YOUR DECISIONS.

-Whether you are suffering from hand issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
+Whether you are suffering from hand issues, joint pain, or injuries resulting from any activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL that specialize in orthopedic rehab.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045 or click the banner below.
 Come see us!